kazukd/NppTidy2-x64/README.md

 ## Why converted this plugin
 I am a student of Bachelor of Information Technology.
 I have learned the fundamental of Web Development.
 I used Notepad++ for coding HTML.
 Sometimes I needed to tidy my HTML document.
 I was looking for plugins or other editors.
 I found the 'Tidy2' plugin, but that is for the 32bit version.
 I could not use it for Notepad++ latest version.
 I was searching the 64bit of 'Tidy2'.
 However, I couldn't, and I noticed other people are looking for the same things.
-I tried to convert the plugin due to my curiosity, even if I don't know C++.
-I have just little C# knowledge, I have learned the fundamental of C# in my course.
-The knowledge helped me for this project.
+I tried to convert the plugin due to my needs and my curiosity, even if I don't know C++.
+I enjoyed this project though result was not perfect.
 I hope that my work will help you.

 ## Donation (Please support for me)
 I am a student, almost finish the first year,  but I have to earn for tution fee or cost of living for next year because I don't have enough finance for studying.
 I always work weekends up to 20 hours (my visa status allows only 20 hours /week).
 Also, my laptop computre is old which I bought it in 2012, nine years ago, so sometimes freezing.
-I want to more focus to study.
-If you like my project, please suppourts for me.
+I want to more focus to study and my own projects.
+If you like my projects, please suppourts for me.

 [Donation](https://paypal.me/kazukd)